 As it is relatively hard to control the pH in the real water distribution system, the effect of the initial pH in the performance of paraquat degradation was evaluated.
-Experiments were performed with the initial pH of 3 (Run #1) and the initial pH of 5 (Run #2) - see Table 2 - which is close to natural water pH.
+Experiments were performed with the initial pH of 3 (Run #1) and the initial pH of 5 (Run #2) - see Table 2 - which is closer to the pH of tap water, and would allow decreasing acid consumption.

 From Fig. 3a and b it can be seen that the initial pH has a significant impact in the catalytic process.
-Indeed, at the initial pH of 5 no mineralization was achieved and only 30% of the pesticide degradation was reached in 24 h, while for the initial pH of 3 the degradation was complete after 8 h of reaction, and after 12 h the mineralization 5 reached a plateau of 30%.
+Indeed, at the